Meet Our Staff

 On Friday, September 2, 2016, the DNR certified that the construction of Phase III & IV of Bluebird Ridge was done according to all regulatory standards.
-River View Construction and SWD staff worked to ensure the project was completed well ahead of schedule.
+River View Construction and SWD staff worked to ensure the project was completed well ahead of schedule (photos below).

 On September 6th we received the first load of waste into this new area.
 Waste Management took the honors delivering a semi-trailer load of residential waste.
 Because the first layer of waste over the liner/drainage layer (that red rock you see) must not contain large sharp objects (like big 2X4s), the employees of the SWD inspect the load.
 As well, the big compactor cannot crush the waste on this first layer (again, we need to protect the liner), so a low-ground-pressure dozer starts the process of pushing waste across the surface.